 - mu = 0 – If a one-sample test is carried out, mu indicates the mean against which the sample should be tested.

 - alternative = “two.sided” – It sets the alternative hypothesis.
-The default is “two.sided” but you can specify “greater” or “less”.
+The default value for this is “two.sided” but a greater or lesser value can also be assigned.
 You can abbreviate the instruction.

 - conf.level = 0.95 – It sets the confidence level of the interval (default = 0.95).

 - paired = FALSE – If set to TRUE, a matched pair T-test is carried out.

 - t.test(y ~ x, data, subset) – The required data can be specified as a formula of the form response ~ predictor.
 In this case, the data should be named and a subset of the predictor variable can be specified.

 - subset = predictor %in% c(“sample.1”, sample.2”) – If the data is in the form response ~ predictor, the two samples to be selected from the predictor should be specified by the subset instruction from the column of the data.

 Two-Sample T-test with Unequal Variance

 The t.test() command is generally used to compare two vectors of numeric values.
 The vectors can be specified in a variety of ways, depending on how your data objects are set out.

 The default form of the t.test() command does not assume that the samples have equal variance.
 As a result, the two-sample test is carried out unless specified otherwise.
 The two-sample test can be on any two datasets using the following command: